kallakata/kubernetes_parser/README.md

 A simple parser to list nodes, pods, namespaces and metadata from a desired context, along with chosen sub-metadata in a cli-like manner.

 Inspired by *kubectl*, serves for internal purposes and experiments.
 Later on, I would like to merge all three tools together.
+As of now, nodes and nodepool listing can be used conjoined.

 Please check Makefile for additional options.
 Schema defined in Kubernetes API docs (V1Pod and V1Node).